admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * rework of File (FileResources): re-order of attributes
 * rework of Operation, OperationVariable, OV may contain SME hierarchies
 * in most display strings, renamed ISubmodelElement to SubmodelElement
+* little tuning on Range
+* little tuning on ReferenceElement, show referredSemanticId (what a monster!)